dipali0112/SharePoint-Folder-SubFolder-Creation-Using-PowerShell/README.md

 # SharePoint Folder Creation using PowerShell 🚀

 ## Overview
 This PowerShell script automates the creation of folders and subfolders within a SharePoint Online document library.
-Additionally, it ensures that PDF files are uploaded into their respective folders and dynamically updates a 'Folder Count' column.
+Additionally, it ensures that PDF files are uploaded into their respective folders and dynamically updates a 'Folder Count' column also you can see the total count of folders.

 ## Features ✨
 - ✅ Creates SharePoint document libraries dynamically.